 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Pocket Star on November 1, 2005 in paperback and has 384 pages.
+erotic romance, romantic suspense that was published by Pocket Star on November 1, 2005 and has 384 pages.

 This is an anthology of stories about men in uniform and mildly erotic.